clouddrove/github-shared-workflows/README.md

 This workflow is used to deploy and rollback Helm charts using GitHub Actions.
 It utilizes the workflows defined in `.github/workflows/helmcalled.yml`.

 Usage
-The HELM-cred workflow can be triggered through push events or manually using the GitHub Actions workflow dispatch feature.
+The HELM-cred workflow can be triggered manually using the GitHub Actions workflow dispatch feature.
 It deploys or rolls back Helm charts based on the specified inputs.
+Additionally, it also performs Helm template and Helm lint operations.

-To use the HELM-cred Workflow, add the following workflow definition to your .github/workflows/helm_workflow.yml file:
+To use the helm Workflow, add the following workflow definition to your .github/workflows/helm.yml file:
 ```yaml
 name: HELM
 on:
   workflow_dispatch:
     inputs: